Punktum-dk/epp-service-specification/README.md

 | ------------ | ------------ |
 | 2307 | Unimplemented object service, the service does not support change of registrant on a domain |

-<a id="add-nameserver"></a>
+<a id="add-name-server"></a>
-#### add nameserver
+#### add name server

-The addition of a new nameserver to a domain name or a re-delegation requires that the new nameserver must offer resolution for the domain name in question.
+The addition of a new name server to a domain name or a re-delegation requires that the new name server must offer resolution for the domain name in question.

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>